 ETF and a vendor hired to develop the Benefits Administration System have been in a contract dispute since March 2018.
 In 2010, ETF completed a business risk-assessment process that highlighted the need to replace its legacy systems and began an initiative to modernize the administration of the benefit programs.
 One component of this modernization project was the development of the Benefits Administration System (BAS), which began in 2014 and was expected to be implemented in three phases over several years.
 Although the first phase of the project was implemented in November 2015, work on the remaining phases of the project stopped in March 2018 due to a contract dispute.
 ETF and the vendor were unable to resolve the dispute and, in March 2019, ETF filed a complaint in Dane County Circuit Court for damages suffered as a result of the vendor failing to fulfill the contract.
 The vendor subsequently filed a counterclaim in June 2019.
-As reported in Note 11 to the financial statements, on page 105 of ETF's ACFR, a status conference is scheduled to be held on January 10, 2024.
+As reported in Note 12 to the financial statements, on page 113 of ETF's ACFR, ETF and the vendor provided a status update to the court on January 17, 2025.